Top Related Projects

 s = te.create_schedule(B.op)

-Both frameworks offer powerful capabilities for optimizing and accelerating numerical computations, but they have different strengths and target audiences.
-JAX focuses on automatic differentiation and functional programming paradigms, while TVM provides a more flexible compilation framework for various hardware targets.
+Both frameworks offer powerful capabilities for optimizing and accelerating numerical computations, but they approach the problem from different angles.
+JAX focuses on providing a NumPy-like interface with automatic differentiation and XLA compilation, while TVM offers a more flexible approach to tensor expressions and scheduling optimizations across various hardware targets.

 mlpack: a fast, header-only C++ machine learning library